mfitzp/padua/README.md

 # License

-PyMaxQuant is open source software and available under the BSD 2-clause (Simplified) license.
+PaDuA is open source software and available under the BSD 2-clause (Simplified) license.